getify/You-Dont-Know-JS/async & performance/apA.md

 This abstraction complexity reduction is especially powerful when you start thinking about higher-order promise patterns (beyond `race([..])` and `all([..])`.

-For example, in the middle of a sequence, you may want to express a step which conceptually is like a `try..catch` in that the step will always result in success, either the intended main success resolution or a positive non-error signal for the caught error.
+For example, in the middle of a sequence, you may want to express a step that is conceptually like a `try..catch` in that the step will always result in success, either the intended main success resolution or a positive non-error signal for the caught error.
 Or, you might want to express a step that is like a retry/until loop, where it keeps trying the same step over and over until success occurs.

 These sorts of abstractions are quite non-trivial to express using only promise primitives, and doing so in the middle of an existing promise chain is not pretty.
 But if you abstract your thinking to a sequence, and consider a step as a wrapper around a promise, that step wrapper can hide such details, freeing you to think about the flow control in the most sensible way without being bothered by the details.

 Secondly, and perhaps more importantly, thinking of async flow control in terms of steps in a sequence allows you to abstract out the details of what types of asynchronicity are involved with each individual step.
 Under the covers, a promise will always control the step, but above the covers, that step can look either like a continuation callback (the simple default), or like a real promise, or as a run-to-completion generator, or ...
 Hopefully, you get the picture.

-Thirdly, sequences can more easily be twisted to adapt to different modes of thinking, such as event/stream/reactive based coding. *asynquence* provides a pattern I call "reactive sequences" (which we'll cover later) as a variation on the "reactive observable" ideas in RxJS ("Reactive Extensions"), which lets a repeatable event fire of a new sequence instance each time.
+Thirdly, sequences can more easily be twisted to adapt to different modes of thinking, such as event/stream/reactive based coding. *asynquence* provides a pattern I call "reactive sequences" (which we'll cover later) as a variation on the "reactive observable" ideas in RxJS ("Reactive Extensions"), that lets a repeatable event fire off a new sequence instance each time.
 Promises are one-shot-only, so it's quite awkward to express repetitious asynchrony with promises alone.

 Another alternate mode of thinking inverts the resolution/control capability in a pattern I call "iterable sequences".
 Instead of each individual step internally controlling its own completion (and thus advancement of the sequence), the sequence is inverted so the advancement control is through an external iterator, and each step in the *iterable sequence* just responds to the `next(..)` *iterator* control.